 Perspective #1: Joseph Smith says that he translated the scroll.
 Indeed, the title plainly reads, “Translated from the Papyrus, by Joseph Smith.”

-Perspective #2: When the scroll was found in 1967, Egyptologists finally had a chance to check on Joseph’s translation.
-The “Joseph Smith Papyri” is an artifact quite common among Egyptian relics and its meaning is easily ascertained by Egyptian experts.
-Joseph’s translation, these experts say, is no translation at all.
-Not a single word of the Book of Abraham can be called a “translation” in the normal definition of the term.
+Perspective #2: When the scroll (known as the Joseph Smith Papyri) surfaced again in 1967, Egyptologists finally had an opportunity to check on Joseph’s translation.
+The Joseph Smith Papyri is an artifact quite common among Egyptian relics and easily interpreted by Egyptian experts.
+Joseph’s “translation,” these experts say, is no translation at all.
+Not a single word of the Book of Abraham can be called a translation in the normal definition of the term.
 According to Egyptologists, Joseph Smith was completely ignorant to the type, purpose, date, and significance of the Egyptian document he held.

 The veracity of the Book of Abraham cannot be settled by scholarly debate concerning the book’s translation and historicity.
 The book’s status as scripture lies in the eternal truths it teaches and the powerful spirit it conveys.

 Joseph Smith says he translated an Egyptian scroll.
 Verifiable history says he didn’t.
 The LDS Church says that translation or no, the important thing is the product.
 Here are three, irreconcilable perspectives.
 When these three perspectives disagree — as they often do — you must choose which you will believe.

 In general, the main body of this document will tell the story from the perspective of the LDS Church, because this is the version most accepted by her members.
 As you read, you’ll encounter footnote icons revealing further writing and research.
 We use these spaces to provide information from the other two perspectives.
 Here’s an example.